All you need to know about the sugar beet industry

 Sugar the primary product Diversified business

-• The industry supports nearly 3,000 growers, over approximately 100,000 hectares across East Anglia, the East Midlands and Yorkshire.
+• The industry supports nearly 2,500 growers, over approximately 100,000 hectares across East Anglia, the East Midlands and Yorkshire, all of whom are Red Tractor assured.

 • Growers deliver sugar beet to four British Sugar factories located in Cantley (Norfolk Broads), Bury St Edmunds (Suffolk), Wissington (Norfolk Fen) and Newark (Nottinghamshire).
-The British Sugar headquarters is based in Peterborough.
+The British Sugar headquarters are in Peterborough.

-• The homegrown sugar industry prides itself in being one of the most efficient in the world.
+• The homegrown sugar industry prides itself on being one of the most efficient in the world.
+Guided by the work of the BBRO, it has improved sugar beet yields by more than 20% in the past 15 years.

-• The industry supports 9,500 jobs in the wider UK economy and works with 7,000 different businesses
+• The industry supports more than 7,000 jobs in the wider UK economy.

 • On average, sugar beet travels just 28 miles from field to factory.

-• The UK home-grown sugar sector is more than just sugar – 99% of the crop is used, with by-products including animal feed and topsoil.
+• The UK home-grown sugar sector is more than just sugar – 99% of the crop is used, with by-products including animal feed, topsoil, and biofuels.

 • The UK production process produces virtually zero waste, with less than 200 grams of waste for every tonne of sugar produced.